chanon-m/SIP-Healthy/README.md

 Reported bugs or requested new feature can be sent to chanonm@live.com

 #How to run a file
-* Download files in your server
+* Download files in your remote server

 ```